mattmakai/fullstackpython.com/source/content/pages/11-misc/1102-development-environments.markdown

 * If you're considering the cloud-based development environment route, check out this
-  [great article comparing Cloud9, Koding and Nitrous.io](http://readwrite.com/2014/08/14/cloud9-koding-nitrousio-integrated-development-environment-ide-coding) that the author Lauren Orsini tried out.
-She also explains what a cloud IDE is and is not.
+  [great article comparing Cloud9, Koding and Nitrous.io](http://readwrite.com/2014/08/14/cloud9-koding-nitrousio-integrated-development-environment-ide-coding) by Lauren Orsini.
+She also explains more about what a cloud IDE is and is not.

 * Real Python has an awesome, detailed post on [setting up your Sublime Text 3 environment](https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/)